alt="Accident Claims Assist company logo"

 Can I Get my Vehicle Repaired myself After an Accident?

-Yes, you can get your vehicle repaired by yourself after an accident, but it’s not recommended unless the vehicle damage is very minor.
-You have the necessary experience and tools, as doing so could affect your insurance claim, potentially void your warranty, and leave you responsible for any improper vehicle repairs that could cause safety issues.
+You can repair your vehicle with the necessary skills and experience, but this is generally not recommended unless the damage is minor.
+Self-repairing your vehicle could impact your insurance claim, potentially void your warranty, and leave you responsible for any issues that arise from improper repairs.

 Types of Vehicle Repairs